Jonghan-park/mern_todo_app/README.md

 # Purpose

-I needed a todo application, and I decided to make the application by myself to use.
+I needed a todo application to track my todo list, and I decided to make the application by myself to use.

 # Environment